8th Grade Science

 Science Department Chair

 Grade Level Advisor

-I am excited to begin the 2016-17 school year!
-This year is my 16th year as a teacher and my 13th year at New West.
-I look forward to the opportunity to work with our community of highly invested and motivated students each and every day.
+I am excited to begin the 2019-20 school year!
+This year is my 19th year as a teacher and my 16th year at New West.
+I look forward to the opportunity to work with our community of highly-invested and motivated students each and every day.

-I graduated from The Colorado College in 2001 with a BA in psychology and a multiple subject teaching credential.
-My original plan was to teach in an upper elementary classroom, but I was offered a position teaching 6th grade science and jumped at the opportunity.
+I graduated from The Colorado College in 2001 with a BA in Psychology and a Multiple Subject teaching credential.
+My original plan was to teach in an upper elementary classroom, but I was offered a position teaching 6th-grade science and jumped at the opportunity.
 I quickly realized that I loved teaching middle school science.
-The following year, I moved to Washington, DC and spent the next two years teaching 8th grade physical science and coaching football at Catholic University.
+The following year, I moved to Washington, DC and spent the next two years teaching 8th-grade physical science and coaching football at Catholic University.
 After earning approximately $.25 an hour coaching, I decided the dream of coaching professionally had run its course and it was time to move to California.
 I was very fortunate to find my current position teaching physical science at New West and I worked to add a single subject credential in science to my qualifications.
-I completed my Master’s degree in Natural Science Education from Colorado State University a few years ago.
-Last year, I was selected as the science department chair and I am excited to lead an amazing group of science teachers as we continue to develop a dynamic and rigorous science experience for all New West students.
+I completed my Master’s degree in Natural Science Education from Colorado State University in 2014.
+A few years ago, I was selected as the first Science Department chair and I am excited to lead an amazing group of science teachers as we continue to develop a dynamic and rigorous science experience for all New West students.

 Teaching is a challenging profession that requires frequent adaption and growth, and I relish the continued opportunity to learn and become a better teacher.
 This year, I will be focusing on providing multiple options for students to master and to demonstrate mastery of concepts.